turnwol7/ChatterBox/README.md

 Put your Discord bot token into your .env file.
 You should have your own API keys.

-then run node index3.js in the directory to get the bot online.
+then run 'node bot.js' in the directory to get the bot online.

 Then go in discord and you will see the bot online.

 type '/' then your question to talk to bot. ex "/what is the weather today bro?"

+You should see 'typing' and then like magic the bot will respond.

+Congratz you just made your first bot!

 You can contact me justinb.developer@gmail.com if you need help.